acryptos/docs-thegreatwave/tokenomics.md

 1.5 \* \[% user's share of Governance Vault] \* \[TVL in Farm]&#x20;

 (up to a maximum of 2.5X of users’ holdings in Farm)

+### NFTs

+TGW NFTs will be able to have TGW staked inside each NFT, which can be unstaked by burning the NFT, setting a base value for each NFT.
+TGW staked in users’ NFTs boost their Farm returns by up to 2.5 times.

+### Comments

+There are some novel ideas in the Tokenomics here.
+Liquidity is built into the Governance Vault, so there is no longer a need to separately incentivise liquidity.
+It also means Governance Vault holders are expected to take on IL risk.
+The TGW withdrawal fee acts as a lock-in for the Founding Team and early investors.
+NFTs play a central role in the project’s Tokenomics.